Comparison·Jun 15, 2026·12 min read

 If your applicants send clean PDFs from clean systems, the document intake question is uninteresting.
 The data is structured.
 You parse it, you decide.
 Most enterprise risk platforms assume this is the world they live in.
 For tier-one bank originations from existing customers with digital onboarding, that assumption is fine.

-Floowed reads all of that as a first-class product surface.
-Same accuracy across input quality.
-The output is structured data the decisioning layer can act on.
+Floowed reads and analyses all of that as a first-class product surface.
+Same accuracy across input quality, with income normalization, cash-flow analysis, and fraud signals on top.
+The output is structured, decision-ready data the Decisioning Engine can act on.
 No separate document vendor procurement, no integration work, no second contract.
+To understand how this fits the broader category, see our overview of what loan decisioning is.

 If you go with a platform that treats document intake as a partnership, you are signing two contracts and integrating two products.
 If document quality is your real bottleneck, you are also paying for the partner platform to be tuned to your specific document types, which is itself a project.